leifos-gmbh/ILIAS/Services/Export/handle-export-and-import.md

 #### Updating Schema File Versions
 During development xml file specifications may change, wich in consequence requires a new xsd.
 The first step is to create a new xsd and add it to the 'xml/SchemaValidation'-folder.
 After that an entry with the correct version string needs to be added to the components ilExporter [getValidSchemaVersions()](#getvalidschemaversions)-function.
-If the import of older xml files should no longer be possible, the old xsd-file needs to be removed from the 'xml/SchemaValdiation'-folder and he components ilExporter [getValidSchemaVersions()](#getvalidschemaversions)-function should be adjusted accoirdingly.
+If the import of older xml files should no longer be possible, the old xsd-file needs to be removed from the 'xml/SchemaValdiation'-folder and the components ilExporter [getValidSchemaVersions()](#getvalidschemaversions)-function should be adjusted accoirdingly.

 #### Enable Import Validation
 Add the schema file to the 'xml/SchemaValidation'-folder.